JessicaGCooper/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 def find_floor(dictionary):

-create a list of all values in the dictionary using the .values() method values = dictionary.values()
+create a list of all values in the dictionary using the .values() method and the list method values = list(dictionary.values())

   for i in range(0, len(values)-1):
     if values[i] == True: